 Appeal for Review of RES Examination Results

-Appeals for review of RES examination results must be submitted to CEA's appointed examination administrator using the prescribed forms provided within 7 working days from the date of the notification of examination results.
-A non-refundable fee of S$53.50 (inclusive of GST) is charged for the review of each examination paper.
-With effect from 1 January 2019. the fee will be revised to $64.20 (inclusive of GST).
+Appeals for review of RES examination results must be submitted to CEA's appointed examination administrator using the prescribed forms provided within 5 working days from the date of the notification of examination results.
+A non-refundable fee of $64.20 (inclusive of GST) is charged for the review of each examination paper which goes toward covering the cost of reviewing the answer script.

 Validity of RES Examination Results